xmtp/xmtp-dot-org/community/code-of-conduct.md

 - Demonstrating empathy and kindness toward other people
 - Being collaborative and respectful of differing opinions, viewpoints, and experiences.
 A great protocol is built by many contributors learning and working together.
 - Being bold yet intentional when presenting ideas.
-We are here to help change the world through web3 communications, while also acknowledging that building successful protocols and ecosystems requires the application of logic and evidence.
+We are here to help change the world through web3 communications while also acknowledging that building successful protocols and ecosystems requires the application of logic and evidence.
 - Giving and gracefully accepting constructive feedback
 - Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-- Focusing on what is best not just for us as individuals, but for the overall community
+- Focusing on what is best not just for us as individuals but for the overall community

 Examples of unacceptable behavior include: